 Still, it was like the Wild West.
 Sales contracts were a single page long, disclosure requirements were nonexistent, salespeople didn’t need training to get a license, and continuing education was nil.
 Newbies were flocking to the industry and setting up shop right and left.
 The real estate sales gig was turning into a gold rush, and every day bright-eyed new salespeople were hammering in open house signs and glad-handing everyone they knew.
 Spreading the word about their new vocation.
 Begging friends and family to think of them first if they wanted to buy or sell a house.

 Agents who’d been around for a while lamented the good old days, before the competition ramped up to ginormous proportions.
 They had to adapt.
 They had to actually be excellent at their job to stand above the crowd.

 Fast forward a few decades, and here we are.
-Thanks to Amazon’s book sale platform, self-publishing has become the latest gold rush.
-Fledgling authors and wannabe writers are uploading millions of manuscripts to multiple ebook sales platforms, shouting “buy my book!” on social media, and queuing up a thousand deep for a chance to get a place on book bloggers’ schedules, and competing for coveted reviews.
+Thanks to Amazon, self-publishing became become the latest gold rush.
+Fledgling authors and wannabe writers upload millions of manuscripts to multiple ebook sales platforms, shout “buy my book!” on social media, and queue up a thousand deep for a chance to get a place on book bloggers’ schedules, and compete for coveted reviews.
 Why?

 Because, like real estate sales back in the day, you don’t need training or deep pockets to self-publish.
 Words to the wise be damned, lots of newbies are skipping editors, proofreaders, and cover artists and doing it all themselves – often poorly – then throwing their hats in the ring, vying to be the next Fifty Shades or Colleen Hoover, and just knowing it’s going to happen for them.